-Every day I ride my bike down from our house overlooking majestic Agua Volcano, through the cobblestone streets of the pueblo of San Pedro Las Huertas, and up to my quiet studio at the top the village.
-Along the way I experience and absorb the raw energy and inspiration of this desperate but magical place.
+Every day I ride my bike down from our house overlooking majestic Fuego Volcano, through the cobblestone streets of the pueblo of San Pedro Las Huertas, and up to my quiet studio at the top the village.
+Along the way I experience and absorb the raw energy and inspiration of this sometimes confounding but magical place.

-The initial source of inspiration started when we first moved to Guatemala to get out of the city for four months.
+The initial source of inspiration started when we first moved to Guatemala to get out of New York City for four months.
 We needed a break from the constant moving around we had experienced over the last two years; from Ithaca, New York to Massachusetts then back to New York in the Hudson Valley.
 Then on to Brooklyn, Central Harlem, and finally East Harlem.
-And couple that with the birth of our daughter Iza who was not yet 1 before we moved to Guatemala; we were ready for a break.
-We did some research and chose Lake Atitlan, Guatemala because it was inexpensive, gringo friendly, beautiful and above all, offered a level of serenity that we were desparate for.
+And couple that with the birth of our daughter Iza (who was not yet 1 before we moved to Guatemala); we were ready for a break.
+We did some research and chose Lake Atitlan, Guatemala because it was inexpensive, gringo friendly, beautiful and above all, offered a level of serenity that we were desperate for.
 It was all that, but little did we know what was to come.

 After arriving in Guatemala and settling in a little bit, I began to look for some supplies to make art.
 I quickly learned that, aside from low quality kids materials in a local school supply shop, there were very little supplies to be had aside from tiny jars of over priced acrylic and tempera paint, cheap pens, crayons, markers and colored pencils.